FutureKit/FutureKit/README.md

 Plus it's all type safe.
 You could use handler to convert say, an `Future<NSData>` from your API server into a `Future<[NSObject:AnyObject]>` holding the JSON.
 And than map that to a `Future<MyDatabaseEntity>` after it's written to a database.

 It's a neat way to stitch all your Asynchronous issues around a small set of classes.

+# Then what is a Promise?

+A promise is a way for you write functions that returns Futures.

+    func getAnImageFromServer() -> Future<UIImage> {
+        let p = Promise<UIImage>()

+        dispatch_async(... {
+             // do some crazy logic, or go to the internet and get a UIImageView let i = UIImage()
+             p.completeWithSuccess(i)
+        }
+        return p.future
+    }

+A Promise<T> is a promise to send something back a value (of type T) in the future.
+When it's ready..
+A Promise has to be completed with either Success/Fail or Cancelled.
+Don't break your promises!
+Always complete them.
+And everyone will be happy.
+Especially your code that is waiting for things.

+But it also means my API doesn't really need to bake a hole bunch of custom callback block handlers that return results.
+Because the Future object already offers a lot of cool built in ones.

+And worry about what dispatch_queue those callback handlers are running in.
+He just has to emit what he promised.

+And since Futures can be composed from Futures, and Futures can be used to complete Promises, it's easy to integrate a number of complex Async services into a single reliable Future.

 # Documentation